avsm/oxcaml-icfp-tutorial/README.md

    5.3.0+tsan  ocaml-option-tsan.1,ocaml-variants.5.3.0+options  5.3.0+tsan
 ```

-# First Session
+# Session Outline

-## Activity 1 (15m)

-What: A pretest containing 4-5 OCaml programs in which we ask participants
-questions about memory allocation, thread safety, etc.

-Why: We propose this activity for two reasons:
-- We want to understand the OCaml conceptual model participants have coming
-  into the tutorial.
-For example, a “portable function” may not mean much to
-  the participant that doesn’t have a proper conceptual model of thread safety.
-- If we reuse the same code snippets in the slides portion, then participants
-  are already familiar with the code and only need to focus on the OxCaml
-  concepts.
-By forcing participants to wrestle with the code and concepts
-  beforehand, they are more likely to engage with and better understand the
-  material.

 ## Conceptual Model (60m)

-- What: This is the slides portion of the tutorial where y’all get to teach the
-  different concepts of OxCaml.
+- What: A slides introduction to OxCaml, these slides try to capture
+  "the spirit" of the language rather than its exact implementation as
+  that might change.
 This should leave participants with an
-  understanding of: the difference between a mode and modality, past and future
-  axes, what each axis does, etc.
+  understanding of: what is a  mode, locality, local allocation, contention,
+  portability, and how these work together for data-race freedom.
 - Why: This is our chance to provide the OxCaml conceptual model and provide
   answers to the pretest questions, allowing participants to self-correct their
   model.

-## Activity 2 (15m)
+## Activity (15m)

 - What: A collection of questions regarding the conceptual model of OxCaml.
 - Why: We want to test participants on the conceptual model of OxCaml to see
   how effective the lecture portion of the tutorial was with an eye towards
   improving these materials for the future.
-We also want to see what concepts are
-  difficult (e.g., do a majority of participants misunderstand modalities?).

-# Break (30m)

 # Second Session

+The "conceptual model" slides will be run twice, however, we do have
+a coding activity for those that really want write OxCaml
+code.
+This activity may also be done asynchronously throughout the week
+and ask us questions during the week.

-## Hands-on Activity (60m)
+## Hands-on Activity

 What: We provide a set of OCaml programs and ask participants to translate them
-to OxCaml. (e.g., x parameter should be local, now fix all the errors!)
-They
-would do this in the online instance and we can gather telemetry data about the
-state of their programs and the type errors they get.
+to OxCaml with a specific goal in mind (e.g., *parallelize* the algorithm).
+We
+provide a GitHub codespace so that participants do not need to set up OxCaml on
+their local machine.

 Why: It’s one thing to learn about OxCaml, but it’s another to use it.
 Participants should leave the tutorial with some degree of certainty that they
 could use OxCaml in their own code.
 Participants will get the opportunity to
 try it out "in the wild" and get their questions answered from experts (that
 doesn’t happen often).
 We also get a sense of how the conceptual model, as
 taught, translates to programmers code.
-With telemetry data we can see where
-people get stuck, as which errors they find particularly confusing.
-(We could
-add a button to the online instance that says "this error message is unhelpful"
-to see where people feel truly stuck).
+We can keep an eye on what problems
+participants have, and if there's reoccurring difficulties that should
+be better addressed in future material.

 *Why not do hands-on activities interspersed with the slides?*  Some participants
 will just "get it" and the activities will be easy for them, for others, it